Jubayer1228/test_project/README.md

 Step1: Install Django
-First, we need to install Django. we can do this using Python's package manager, pip: pip install Django
+First, we need to install Django. we can do this using Python's package manager, pip:

+"pip install Django"

-Step2: Create a Django Project django-admin startproject test_project
+Step2: Create a Django Project

+"django-admin startproject test_project"

 Step3: Create a Django App
 Django projects are organized into apps.
-To create a new app use the following commands cd test_project  # Navigate to your project directory python manage.py startapp customers we have created a webapp called customers
+To create a new app use the following commands

+"cd test_project"  # Navigate to the project directory

+"python manage.py startapp customers"

+we have created a webapp called customers

 Steps 4: Configure Settings